michelepatella/mmeletricarservice.it/README.md

 > - DRY (Don't Repeat Yourself) principles followed across the whole application
 > - UI components reused throughout the application
-> - Styles defined once and reused across the application
+> - Styles and CSS variables defined once and reused across the application
 > - Incapsulated business logic allow easy reuse across the application
 > - Adoption of libraries and frameworks (e.g., React Query, Framer Motion) so as to not reinvent the wheel
 >   ...